vega/vega-lite/site/ecosystem.md

 - [generator-veeg](https://github.com/millette/generator-veeg) is a Vega and Vega-Lite boilerplate generator for [Yeoman](https://yeoman.io/).
 - [Kroki](https://kroki.io/) is a service to render Vega and Vega-Lite as PNG, SVG, or PDF.
 - [vega_embed_flutter](https://pub.dev/packages/vega_embed_flutter), a flutter-web widget to embed Vega-Lite specs into flutter-web apps.
+- [graphic-walker](https://github.com/Kanaries/graphic-walker), an open-source alternative to Tableau, is a versatile visualization tool for data exploration and no-code Vega-Lite editing, that can be easily embedded as a component in web apps.